 Selection order for dismissals and layoffs in detail

-According to the system of reflection, all employees working in exchangeable positions are divided into five age groups: 15 to 24, 25 to 34, 35 to 44, 45 to 54, 55 plus.
-The next step is to calculate the percentage of employees to be dismissed and apply it to each age group.
-The outcome of that calculation will determine the age groups in which the dismissals will fall.
-If two or more dismissals fall in the same group, ‘last in first out’ applies.
+The division is into five age groups: 15 to 24, 25 to 34, 35 to 44, 45 to 54, 55 plus.
+The principle of reflection then uses a formula that selects in which age category an employee (or a percentage of employees) is to be made redundant.
+If two or more dismissals fall in the same group, the ‘last in first out’ principle applies.
 This system ensures that before and after the dismissals, the age balance in the workforce will remain the same.